What Is Sales Territory Mapping?

 The sales territory plan ultimately depends on your company’s business model and strategic direction.
 You want to design territories that ultimately support your large business goals.

 Still, there are some tried and true ways to design territories, create maps, and segment your market.
+And with the help of powerful sales territory mapping software, you can easily analyze and optimize rep territories for maximum efficiency.

 Let’s look at different types of sales territories.